Alberta Car Seat Laws Explained

 The main car seat rule in Alberta is that drivers must ensure children under 16 years old are properly secured and restrained.
 Children are constantly growing, so parents must also adjust and replace their car seats to ensure they’re always protected.

 What happens if you don’t obey car seat rules in Alberta?
-You may be subject to fines or demerit points.
+You may face fines (typically around $162) and possible demerit points.

 Are you planning to travel or move to Ontario?
 Read through the booster seat laws in Ontario to ensure you’re not breaking any rules.